diodechain/website/_posts/2022-03-15-decentralized-web-hosting.md

 2. Security and privacy – website information is not accessible by third parties who would otherwise be involved with hosting a centralized website
 3. Protection against de-platforming / censorship – the website hosting components cannot easily be intentionally blocked or decommissioned

+ If you’re exploring decentralized hosting options, the Diode Network offers powerful tools like the [Diode Collab]https://collab.diode.io/ - enabling secure team messaging, decentralized web hosting, and even a Slack alternative for private communication.

 ## How to Host a Decentralized Website

 *TLDR:* You can use Diode to [deploy a decentralized WordPress website from a Raspberry Pi](https://app.docs.diode.io/raspberry-pi/host-a-public-wordpress-website-on-raspberry-pi/).